How to Develop a Drone Control Application?

 Drone app features:

-Drone app users will use the app to manage the entire functioning of drones in their organization hence, you need to offer comprehensive features in your app.
+Drone app users will use the app to manage the entire functioning of drones in their organization hence, you need to offer comprehensive features in your drone control application.
 Following are essential features of such apps:

 - The app should enable users to easily learn flying drones.